Tactful Ways Women Mention Dietary Needs Allergies on Profiles

-14 Tactful Ways Women Mention Dietary Needs/Allergies on Profiles
+14 Women Mention Dietary Needs/Allergies on Profiles

 You know how it is – first dates often mean grabbing a drink or a bite, right?
 And if things click, maybe you end up cooking together down the line.
 Even just chatting about favorite restaurants is standard stuff.
 So, when you’ve got specific dietary needs – like a serious allergy, Celiac, being vegan, whatever – you inevitably start wondering: should I put this on my profile?
 Is it TMI?
 Does it sound demanding or like a total drag?
 How do you even say it without it being weird?